input-output-hk/cicero/docs/learn-nix.md

 In case of Cicero the Nix Expression Language was extended to make it possible to express executable Actions in it.

-Those Action expressions can be used like functions, which are semantically evaluated by Cicero.
+Those Action expressions can be used like functions, which are syntactically evaluated by Cicero.

 When provided with a corresponding Input, which we will call Fact from now on, an Action can be started.